awsdocs/aws-chatbot-admin-guide/doc_source/chatbot-run-lambda-function-remotely-tutorial.md

 1. Choose **Save**\.

-## Create an SNS topic<a name="create-sns-topic"></a>
+## Step 2: Create an SNS topic<a name="create-sns-topic"></a>

 CloudWatch uses Amazon SNS to send notifications\.
 First, you create an SNS topic and subscribe to it using your email\.
-Later in the tutorial you use this topic to configure AWS Chatbot\.
+Later in the tutorial you use this SNS topic to configure AWS Chatbot\.

 **To create an SNS topic**